-To commemorate Bristol’s boy-poet, Thomas Chatterton as part of A Poetic City; a city-wide collaboration coordinated by Bristol Cultural Development Partnership, Local Learning will be working with St Mary Redcliffe Church, schools and communities exploring themes from Chatterton’s tragically short life, his prolific writing and the poetic legacy he leaves behind as the young man widely regarded as the father of British Romantic poetry.
+To commemorate Bristol’s boy-poet, Thomas Chatterton as part of A Poetic City; a city-wide collaboration coordinated by Bristol Ideas, Local Learning has been working with St Mary Redcliffe Church, schools and communities exploring themes from Chatterton’s tragically short life.
+The project has explored the poet’s prolific writing and the legacy he left behind as the young man widely regarded as the father of British Romantic poetry.

-We will be delivering inter-generational community mapping activities to create a poetry atlas capturing both Chatterton’s ‘imagined’ medieval Bristol and the 18th century city in which he grew up, as well as developing maps with students and local residents to include shared memories of growing up in Redcliffe and future aspirations for the area.
+We have delivered inter-generational community mapping activities to inform a poetry atlas capturing both Chatterton’s ‘imagined’ medieval Bristol and the 18th century city in which he grew up, as well as maps developed with students and local residents that will include shared memories of growing up in Redcliffe and future aspirations for the area.

 The series of multi-layered maps will bring together all elements of the project, informed by stories and poetry captured both within and beyond living memory, bespoke guided tours of St Mary Redcliffe Church and surrounding area tailored specifically to this project and community research.

 Image of Chatterton’s imagined map of medieval Redcliffe appears in The Complete Works of Thomas Chatterton, ed.
 Donald S. Taylor in association with Benjamin B. Hoover, 2 vols [continuously paginated] (Oxford: Clarendon Press, 1971).